nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v2-0-0

+NCSDK-15909: TF-M may fail to build due to flash overflow with Zephyr SDK 0.14.2 when TFM_PROFILE_TYPE_NOT_SET=y.

+  **Workaround:** Use one of the following workarounds:

+  * Increase the TF-M partition :kconfig:option:`CONFIG_PM_PARTITION_SIZE_TFM`.
+  * Use Zephyr SDK version 0.14.1.

+.. rst-class:: v2-0-0

 TF-M is not supported for Thingy:91 v1.5.0 and lower versions TF-M does not support Thingy:91 v1.5.0 and lower versions when using the factory-programmed bootloader to upgrade the firmware.
   TF-M is compatible with all versions of the Thingy:91 if you first upgrade the bootloader using an external debug probe.